intmus/inttheory22-23/_04-intro-rhythm/a1-simplemeter.md

 - how we divide the meter into regular or irregular pulses called *beats*
 - how many of these *beats* are in the measure

-If we imagine meter as a hierarchy, the *measure* is the top level and *beats* are how we divide the measure.
+If we imagine meter as a hierarchy, the *measure* is the top level and *beats* are the next level below.
 Beats are then divided into *divisions*, and *divisions* can be further divided into *subdivisions*.
+There is no further terminology below the subdivision, but you are welcome to affix "levels" to the term such as *first subdivision*, *second subdivision*, and so on.

 Finally, please note that meter is somewhat subjective and can be greatly altered by many factors, especially tempo.
-Where one listener might listen to a piece with four quarter-notes per measure and feel that the quarter notes are the beat, another listener may listen to the same piece and hear the beat in a slow two with the half-note as the beat.
+Where one listener might listen to a piece with four quarter-notes per measure and feel that the quarter notes are the beat, another listener may listen to the same piece and hear a slower tempo with the half-note as the beat.

 ## Simple meters